 Home to the Banco Nación, the main bank of Argentina, and the official public and national bank.
 In this building operated the first Colón Theater or National Opera House between 1857 and 1888.
 Project by the architect Alejandro Bustillo, built between 1940 and 1955.
 This is a magnificent construction, an outstanding example of the institutional architecture of the mid-twentieth century in Argentina.

 Incredible building of atypical neoclassical architecture – for a Church – with Greco influences.
+The original Catholic Cathedral was built in the XVIII century, the last one dates from the XX century.
 The portico was made in 1822 by Prospero Catelin and Pierre Benoit, inspired by the Palais Bourbon in Paris.
 The remains of the Liberator General San Martin lie here with eternal flames.

 The Pyramid of 1811 in Plaza de Mayo